DocuClipper logo

 Frequently asked questions

 DocuClipper is a recommended Bill.com alternative for teams that just need accurate bank statement and invoice extraction without the full AP payment platform.
-It exports to QuickBooks, Xero, and Excel, starts at $20/month, and avoids Bill.com's per-user platform fees.
+It exports to QuickBooks, Xero, and Excel, starts at $20/mo, and avoids Bill.com's per-user platform fees.
 Other Bill.com alternatives include Ramp and Brex (corporate-card-led), Tipalti (mid-market AP), and Stampli (collaborative AP) — they target different jobs.

 Yes.
 DocuClipper was built for bank statement extraction first, with invoice and receipt support added on top.
 Bill.com's strength is invoice extraction; its bank statement handling is comparatively limited.
 For firms doing monthly reconciliation across many client accounts, DocuClipper is better at that specific job.